jayed/stove/README.md

-VisIt - Quickly share a visual message
+ScreenShare - Quickly share a visual message

 =====

-VisIt creates an aquaduct that will route images placed in a Slack channel and display them, full screen, on a monitor (hopefully hanging on a wall in a fun space!)
+ScreenShare creates an aquaduct that will route images placed in a Slack channel and display them, full screen, on a monitor (hopefully hanging on a wall in a fun space!)

 ## Installation